MahdiSheikhi/Elevenlabs-Power-Automate-Custom-Connector/README.md

 ## Overview

 This custom connector allows you to integrate ElevenLabs' powerful Text-to-Speech API into your Power Automate workflows.
 With this connector, you can convert text into speech using a voice of your choice and return audio.

+For more details about the ElevenLabs API, please refer to the [official documentation](https://docs.elevenlabs.io/api-reference/text-to-speech).

 ## Features